FNS-Division/mobile-network-capacity-checker/README.md

 1. **Prepare Your Data**:
    Place your input data files in the `data/input_data/<country-code>` directory.
 For example, for Spain, include your geospatial data in CSV format in sub-folder `data/input_data/ESP`.
 Use [ISO-3 three-letter codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) to identify your country.
 Ensure your data is in the correct format as specified in the technical documentation.

+   If you do not have data on points of interest or cell sites, you may obtain data from open sources by following the [example notebook](notebooks/get_open_data.ipynb).

 2. **Create a Jupyter Notebook to run your analysis**:
    Copy the notebook template from `notebooks/template.ipynb`, and insert the copy in the folder `notebooks`.
 For example, `notebooks/my_analysis.ipynb`.